 For many small businesses and entrepreneurs, invoicing and collecting payments is the lifeblood of your organization.
 However, finding the best invoicing software for small businesses can prove challenging.

-Many of your existing platforms or tools might have an invoicing capability (for example Microsoft Office 365, or Square point-of-sale), or you might want a stand-alone solution to meet your needs.
+Many of your existing platforms or tools might have an invoicing capability (for example Microsoft 365, or Square point-of-sale), or you might want a stand-alone solution to meet your needs.

 Depending on your accounting knowledge, available resources and budget, the invoicing software you choose can make a big difference in your day-to-day operations.
 That’s why we’ve evaluated the five best invoicing software options for small businesses, contractors or solopreneurs — in no particular order.